ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

 .. confval:: Run number

-  An integer that will be prepended to spotMAX output files that allows you to identify a specific analysis run.
+  An integer that will be prepended to SpotMAX output files that allows you to identify a specific analysis run.
 You can have as many runs as you want.
   Useful when trying out different parameters and you want to compare the results of the different runs.